 A middle-aged woman with black hair appears at our table with a dewy eyes and sappy smile and says, “What’ll it be then?”

 “Right you are.”
 The woman replies and weaves her way through the labyrinth of tables.
 There are other couples.
 Some of them kissing, some in tight embrace and some touching places I don’t even want to know about- Jenna Bishop’s belly button?
 Really Stefan?
 By comparison, we are even more awkward; sitting opposite each other and avoiding each other’s eye.
 “So,” He finally begins.
 “How are you?”

 “Oh, you know, fine.
 You?”

 I cringe.
 “I like Charms.”

 We lapse into quiet.
 Thankfully the tea arrives.
 He pours for me, the liquid is light, weak and I wrinkle my nose.
 He pours his own tea then I grab the pot and pour the liquid back inside.
 People from other tables are watching my unorthodox behaviour between snogs, but I don’t care.
 “I said, I like strong tea.”
 This is not going well.
 At all.
-“So, you heard about all those attacks on muggle-borns I take it?”
+“So, you heard about all those attacks on muggle-borns and squibs and their families I take it?”
 I say, the macabre subject being the first thing that springs to mind.

 “Yes.
 Terrible.
 I mean I know quite a lot ‘cos my Dad works for the Prophet.”